muhammadabdelgawad/EntityFremeworkCore-StudyNotes/README.md

-# EntityFrameworkCore-StudyNotes

-This repository serves as a collection of study notes and example projects exploring the Entity Framework Core (EF Core) library.
-While the current example is very basic, the intention is to expand this repository with more complex and practical demonstrations of EF Core features.

 # Entity Framework Core - Complete Guide & Reference

 A comprehensive demonstration project showcasing **Entity Framework Core** features, patterns, and best practices for building robust data access layers in .NET applications.